 PY3 usage expressed in HEP-SPEC 06 Hours of CPU wall time across the various resource infrastructures of EGI is plotted in Figure 13, where infrastructures are grouped by operations centre.
 The diagram also shows the distribution between HEP user communities (blue bars) and the non-HEP user communities (green bars), the top infrastructures for multidisciplinary support being (in decreasing order): NGI_UK, NGI_DE, NGI_IT, NGI_France and CERN.
 Usage distribution naturally reflects availability of installed capacity (Section 3), however the level of multidisciplinary support varies considerably across the infrastructures.
 Figure 14 plots the distribution of used HEP-SPEC 06 CPU wall clock hours of non-HEP user communities.
 Germany is the infrastructure with the largest absolute amount of resources used by non-HEP communities with more than 203 Million CPU wall time hours, followed by Italy, France, The Netherlands and United Kingdom.

-The Figure 15 shows how support of HEP is dominant in large resource infrastructures, while other disciplines dominate in various countries in Eastern Europe, where is some cases it equals 100% of the entire usage of resources.
+The Figure 15 shows how support of HEP is dominant in large resource infrastructures, while other disciplines dominate in various countries in Eastern Europe, where in some cases it equals 100% of the entire usage of resources.
 An expected outcome of the EGI-InSPIRE activities in outreach and technical support of new user communities introduced in PY3, is that the fraction of non-HEP usage will increase in future years.